groc-prog/pyneo4j-ogm/README.md

 ### Running the test suite

 To run the test suite, you have to install the development dependencies and run the tests using `pytest`.
 The tests are located in the `tests` directory.
-Any tests located in the `tests/integration` directory will require you to have a Neo4j instance running on `localhost:7687` with the credentials (`neo4j:password`).
+Some tests will require you to have a Neo4j instance running on `localhost:7687` with the credentials (`neo4j:password`).
 This can easily be done using the provided `docker-compose.yml` file.

 ```bash
 poetry run pytest tests --asyncio-mode=auto -W ignore::DeprecationWarning